 The goal, of course, is to make your points effectively while keeping it civil, winning over the other party when you can, disagreeing agreeably when you cannot.
 And with practice, you get the hang of it.
 You learn to customize your responses for each of your contacts, holding back or deflecting with some, pressing the point more firmly with others, really hitting it hard with a select few who can handle it.
 This strategy doesn’t always work, though, because it can be difficult to gauge exactly how much disagreement some are willing to tolerate.
 And because for some, any amount of disagreement is too much.

 One thing you learn pretty quickly is that men and women have, as a rule, very different debating styles.
 Men, by and large, can spar with each other every day, all day, and not take it personally.
 In fact, most of us males seem to relish a spirited back-and-forth.
 Often followed by a round of drinks or the equivalent.
-But women are, by and large, not like this at all.
+But the fairer sex is, by and large, not like this at all.
 There are many exceptions, of course, but in general women do not particularly enjoy debate.
 They tend to see it not as an invigorating intellectual workout, but as a form of conflict, hence unpleasant, to be avoided by almost any means necessary.

 Women often take even mild disagreement as a personal attack, a reaction that has left many a well-meaning but clueless man flummoxed, yours truly included.
 It doesn’t matter how neutral your tone or how factual your arguments.
 For many women, any disagreement is a direct challenge, and the more you push it, the deeper will be the hole you dig.
-I have seen this pattern up close and personal, in the form of my own better half, an otherwise sensible, exceptionally bright and clear-thinking woman, who nevertheless simply cannot discuss many topics without becoming emotional.
+I have seen this pattern up close and personal, in the form of my own better half, an otherwise sensible, exceptionally bright and clear-thinking woman, who nevertheless simply cannot discuss some topics without becoming emotional.